seize-the-dave/sustainable-pace/workshops.md

 layout: page
 ---

-## Available Workshops
+Workshops are a cost-effective way for businesses to learn how to apply agile practices.
+By working closely with your organisation, Sustainable Pace can tailor workshop content to solve your **specific problems**, as well as providing a wider understanding of a topic.

+## Our Workshop Topics

 We offer workshops on the following topics:

-- Intro to Scrum
+- Introduction to Scrum
-- Intro to Kanban
+- Introduction to Kanban
 - Working with User Stories, including Story Mapping and Splitting Techniques
 - Backlog Prioritisation Techniques, including Cost of Delay and Kano Analysis
 - Running Retrospectives